Japan Fund for the Joint Crediting Mechanism

 What is the fund?

-The Japan Fund for the Joint Crediting Mechanism is a single-donor trust fund established in 2014 and managed by ADB.
-The fund aims to provide financial incentives for the adoption of advanced low carbon technologies in ADB-financed and administered sovereign and nonsovereign projects.
+The Japan Fund for the Joint Crediting Mechanism (JFJCM) is a single donor trust fund established in 2014 and managed by ADB.
+The fund aims to provide financial incentives for the adoption of advanced low-carbon technologies in ADB-financed and administered sovereign and nonsovereign projects.
 The fund will provide grants and technical assistance (TA) to ADB projects utilizing the Joint Crediting Mechanism (JCM).

 What are the priorities?

-The fund seeks to increase the sustainability of ADB-financed and administered projects through the use of advanced low carbon technologies.
-The use of grants under the fund will demonstrate the effectiveness of the JCM and provide a source of additional funding to eligible ADB developing member countries (DMCs).
-The fund will also offer the opportunity for recipients to engage in projects with strong development characteristics and long-term climate-change mitigation benefits.
+The fund seeks to increase the sustainability of ADB-financed and administered projects through the use of advanced low-carbon technologies.
+The use of JFJCM grants will demonstrate the effectiveness of the JCM and provide a source of additional funding to eligible ADB developing member countries (DMCs).
+The fund will also offer the opportunity for recipients to engage in projects with strong development characteristics and long-term climate change mitigation benefits.
+The JFJCM also aims to contribute to the global climate change and development initiatives such as the Paris Agreement and the Sustainable Development Goals.

 Who is eligible to access the fund?

-- For sovereign investment projects – governments of eligible ADB DMCs, that have signed a bilateral agreement with the Government of Japan for the development of the JCM at the time of financing.
+- For sovereign investment projects – governments of eligible ADB DMCs, with a JCM bilateral agreement with the Government of Japan at the time of ADB’s review of a JFJCM project proposal.

 - For nonsovereign investment projects – borrowers/clients of projects to be implemented in eligible DMCs.

-- For TA projects – those included in (1) and ADB DMCs that have initiated discussions with the Government of Japan on the signing of a bilateral agreement for the development of the JCM.
+- For TA projects – those included in the first bullet above and ADB DMCs that have initiated discussions with the Government of Japan on the signing of a JCM bilateral agreement.

 - Defining the JCM methodology.